-What's nice is that investing Vanguard funds doesn't cost you anything.
-You can buy and sells shares of their mutual funds and ETFs for free.
-The only cost is if the fund has a sales load plus the expense ratio.
-They've always been one of the most inexpensive investment options available and the PAS is just a layer on top of it.
+What’s nice is that investing in Vanguard funds doesn’t cost you anything.
+You can buy and sells shares of their mutual funds and ETFs.
+The only cost is if the fund has a purchase or redemption fee plus the expense ratio.
+They’ve always been one of the most inexpensive investment options available and the PAS is just a layer on top of it.

 How Much Does Vanguard PAS Cost?

-Unlike traditional financial advisors, Vanguard's advisors aren't paid a commission.
-They don't get anything for pitching Vanguard products and you don't pay an hourly fee. (in fact, that initial phone call is complimentary with no obligation)
+Unlike many traditional financial advisors, Vanguard Personal Advisor Services advisors aren’t paid a commission.
+They don’t get anything for pitching Vanguard products and you don’t pay an hourly fee. (in fact, that initial phone call is complimentary with no obligation)